areaofeffect/hello-world/week8/README.md

 Build an app that incorporates some data from an API or sensor.

 To step through the tutorial on Meteor + React again, follow it [here](https://www.meteor.com/tutorials/react/creating-an-app).
+Please see the following notes.

+_1 Note in step 2, React has changed where PropTypes live._ Replace:

+	import React, { Component, PropTypes } from 'react';

+with:

+	import React, { Component } from 'react';
+	import PropTypes from 'prop-types';

-Note that in step 3 (collections), we are using the newer way to wrap components with reactive data.
+_2 Note that in step 3 (collections), we are using the newer way to wrap components with reactive data._

 Refer to [line 2 import of withTracker](https://github.com/areaofeffect/hello-world/blob/master/week8/in-class-apps/react-app/imports/ui/AsteroidList.js#L2) and [lines 26-33](https://github.com/areaofeffect/hello-world/blob/master/week8/in-class-apps/react-app/imports/ui/AsteroidList.js#L26-L33) where the component is wrapped with data. (looks like they are on it though [https://github.com/meteor/todos/pull/247](https://github.com/meteor/todos/pull/247))

+#### App suggestions/inspirations

 You can further explore the APIs provided by NASA and use your existing key.
 Or explore other available APIs like [Open Notify](http://open-notify.org/Open-Notify-API/).
 Plot the course of the International Space Station :)